MrKnights1/Fivem-PlayerList/README.md

 # fivem-player-list

-Simple website that will dipslay you all players connected to selected sever.
+Simple website that will display you all players connected to selected sever.
-It is available here: [https://igorovh.github.io/fivem-player-list/](https://igorovh.github.io/fivem-player-list/)

 It is using FiveM endpoint, which is used in their UI: